jntm7/PassLock/README.md

 - Click `Generate Password`, to display the generated password and its password strength, based on the parameters chosen.
 - Click `Copy to Clipboard`, to copy the generated password, to be pasted somewhere of your convenience.
 - Click `Show Saved Passwords`, to open `generated_passwords.txt` and view your saved passwords.

+To generate multiple passwords in one instance using the same criteria, go to `Tools > Batch Generator`.